xiangxichen11/PaintApp/README.md

 it by hand.
 I believe that having an application like this at one's disposal allows for an easier time when working and studying.

+## User Stories

+- As a user, I want to be able to draw on my sketch pad
+- As a user, I want to be able to save my work
+- As a user, I want to be able to remove previously drawn items from my sketchpad
+- As a user, I want to be able to delete my drawing after I am done with it.
+- As a user, I want to be able to select different writing and drawing utensils